juicedata/juicefs-csi-driver/README.md

 	* `JFS_AUTO_UPGRADE`: auto-upgrade enabled if set, otherwise disabled
 	* `JFS_AUTP_UPGRADE_TIMEOUT`: time in seconds to do auto-upgrade (default 10)

 	You can also configure these in your own way.
+	JuiceFS client will upgrade itself everytime before mounting.
+You can achieve this by simply re-deploying your pods.

 ## CSI Specification Compatibility